boldbi/boldbi-docker/docs/environment-variable.md

       <br />
         By default, all sites in Bold BI require a site identifier, which differentiates sites on the same domain.
 That is https://example.com/bi/site/{site_identifier}
         <br />
-        You can ignore the site identifier by setting the value as FALSE.
+        You can ignore the site identifier by setting the value as <b>FALSE</b>.
 If the site identifier is disabled, each site requires a unique domain.
       </td>
     </tr>
 </table>